-There is one interleaved spectrum channel allocated to Oxford on CH51 (this is within the C/D group) for a possible Oxford local TV station.
-In addition two low power HD MUXES are planned (in the CH 31 to 37 gap) on CHs 31 and 37.
+There is one ”Local” MUX allocated to Oxford on CH29 (this is within the C/D group) for a possible Oxford local TV station.
+In addition there are two low power HD MUXES (in the CH 31 to 37 gap) on CHs 31 and 37.
 These can by picked up be (decent) C/D group aerials but it must be admitted that an E group (or wideband) aerial would work better.